 2. Who is your blog for?

-Your value statement (why you chose to learn how to start a blog in the first place) will touch on who your ideal reader is, but you want to make sure when the right person gets to your blog they know they’re in the right place.
+Your value statement will touch on who your ideal reader is, but you want to make sure when the right person gets to your blog they know they’re in the right place.
 There are a couple approaches you can take to communicate this:

 - Tell them who your blog is for: There’s nothing more basic than just saying who you are.
 So, for example, if you’re starting a blog on WordPress to create a community around cooking tips for working moms, just write: “Started in 2021 as a cooking resource for working moms.”